 How important is the annual banquet in funding A.L.E.R.T.?

-In 2016, the A.L.E.R.T.
-Banquet netted some $190,000 to cover specialized equipment, continuing education, training for the flight crew and some savings for a replacement helicopter.
+In 2017, the A.L.E.R.T.
+Banquet netted almost $200,000 to cover specialized equipment, continuing education, training for the flight crew and some savings for a replacement helicopter.

 Everyone connected with A.L.E.R.T. is grateful for the generosity, which goes a long way toward funding the nonoperating needs of the service.
 Because it is a critical service to our region, Kalispell Regional Medical Center continues to offer the service as a community benefit.